-If you’re an options trader, you are familiar with the typical leverage of buying leap call options.
-This strategy offers a lower capital requirement compared to stock purchases and helps diversify your portfolio.
-Suppose you find a group of stocks with good price prospect growth over the year, and you don’t know whether to buy shares or calls.
-Our free backtest shows you what would have happened in the past.
+If you’re an options trader, you are familiar with the typical leverage offered by buying a LEAPS call option.
+This longer-term options strategy involves lower capital requirements compared to stock purchases and can help diversify your portfolio.
+Suppose you find a group of stocks with promising long-term growth prospects and are unsure whether to buy shares or a LEAPS call.
+Our free backtest shows how buying a LEAPS contract could have performed in the past, offering insights into potential outcomes and options strategies.

 Key takeaways